Bhavyasree2003/C-PROJECT/README.md

 Contributions are welcome!
 If you find any issues or would like to contribute enhancements, please feel free to submit a pull request.

-License
-The Hospital Management System is open-source and uses the MIT License.